linuxdeepin/deepin-manual/manual-assets/professional/deepin-music/en_US/index.md

 ![0|infile](jpg/infile.png)

 ### Select Encoding

+For music with garbled characters, you can make it display normally by switching the encoding methods.

 1. On the Music interface, right-click the music.
 2. Click **Encoding**, and you can select the encoding as needed.